Etingof conjecture for quantized quiver varieties: Harish-Chandra bimodules and restriction functors

 Let us observe that

-Indeed, by reversing some arrows in $\hat{Q}^{\hat{w}}$ (the quiver obtained from $\hat{Q}$ by adjoining the new vertex $\infty$, see \ref{SSS_class_slice}), we can arrange that $R, R_x\oplus \g/\g_r$ are isomorphic up to a trivial direct summand.
+Indeed, by reversing some arrows in $\hat{Q}^{\hat{w}}$ (the quiver obtained from $\hat{Q}$ by adjoining the new vertex $\infty$, see \ref{SSS_class_slice}), we can arrange (by reversing some arrows, perhaps, including arrows coming from $\infty$) that $R, R_x\oplus \g/\g_r$ are isomorphic up to a trivial direct summand.
 Since $\g/\g_r$ is an orthogonal $G_r$-module, we see that $\bigwedge^{top}R\cong \bigwedge^{top}R_x$ as $G_r$-modules.
-But in our present setting we cannot reverse arrows to $\infty$ in $\hat{Q}^{\hat{w}}$.
-Reversing an arrow in a quiver results in adding an integral element to the quantum comoment map, and so (\ref{eq:integr}) follows.
+Then we need to turn $\infty$ back to a sink, so we have to reverse some arrows.
+Reversing an arrow in a quiver results in adding an integral character to the quantum comoment map, and so (\ref{eq:integr}) follows.